 A Note About Dogs on Sleeping Bear Dunes Hiking Trails

-The national lakeshore is generally welcoming to pets, but they do limit access to certain areas.
-This is because sometimes habitat is fragile, an endangered species are nesting in the area, or it is dangerous for pups.
+The national lakeshore is generally welcoming to pets, but they do limit access to certain areas. his is because sometimes the habitat is fragile, an endangered species is nesting in the area, or it is dangerous for pups.

-It can be confusing to know where pups are allowed and where they are not.
-Seasonally, pets aren’t permitted on cross-country ski trails.
-They also aren’t permitted at the backcountry campsites both on the mainland and the Manitou Islands.
+Knowing where pups are allowed and where they are not can be confusing.
+Seasonally, pets aren’t permitted on cross-country ski trails, and they aren’t permitted at the backcountry campsites both on the mainland and the Manitou Islands.

-To be on the safe side, always follow signage at trailheads, as well as along the trails.
+To be safe, always follow signage at trailheads and along the trails.
 Sometimes, areas will be temporarily closed for one reason or another.
 We did our best to give you general guidance, but please refer to the lakeshore’s advice on pets for the most up-to-date restrictions.

 What to Bring on your Sleeping Bear Dunes Hiking Trip